 Most of the founders of this initiative voted for the UK to leave the EU.
-Our reasons for doing so are not identical and we come from different parts of the political spectrum.
-However, what has brought us together is a firm conviction that Brexit is about reasserting popular control over decision-making in the United Kingdom.
-We do not think control is a fantasy or a dream.
-Nor do we think it is worth sacrificing in exchange for EU membership.
-We believe not in the sovereignty of governments, which EU membership props up all too well, or of supra-national bodies, but in the sovereignty of the people.
-After a considerable amount of economic analysis we also do not feel that leaving the EU will be economically damaging, even though a degree of short-term disruption may well be involved.
+Our reasons for doing were not identical and we came from different parts of the political spectrum.
+However, what brought us together was a firm conviction that Brexit was about reasserting popular control over decision-making in the United Kingdom.
+We did not think control is a fantasy or a dream.
+Nor did we think it is worth sacrificing in exchange for EU membership.
+We believed and still believe in the sovereignty of the people, independent of supra-national bodies, including the EU.
+After a considerable amount of economic analysis we also felt, and still feel, that leaving the EU will not be economically damaging, even though a degree of short-term disruption was anticipated.

 The decision to leave the EU has been confirmed by a succession of popular votes, and is now law.
 Democracy has been upheld, the legitimacy of our system of government has been restored, and our independence as a nation reaffirmed.
 However, the struggle was far longer and far more difficult than any of us could have imagined, and it became obvious that much of the media, academia and parliament regret Brexit and will campaign to undo it.
 This includes persistent flawed attempts to demonstrate that Brexit is damaging the UK economy.
 For this reason, we have continued the website, under its new name Briefings for Britain, to provide factual evidence and reasoned arguments.
 We believe that the people of Britain are fully capable of assessing information which is explained clearly and simply, and the spirit of this platform is to encourage debate and discussion.